-We’re hearing from many of our customers that they are rapidly scaling remote work options for their employees during the COVID-19 outbreak.
+We’re hearing from many of our customers that they are rapidly scaling remote work options for their employees during the COVID-19 Pandemic.
 If your business is thinking of taking similar actions you’ll need to ensure that employees can securely and quickly connect to all business applications required, including SaaS, cloud, and data centre apps.
 There are also a number of sharing concerns about doing this on a large scale.

 The progress in IT has made it simple for many of us to carry out our regular duties from the comfort of our own homes.
 In fact, many people already do this full-time.
 That said, this luxury comes with its downsides, mainly by way of online security threats.
 Not only can remote workers have their own privacy put at risk but working from home could result in breaching company security too.